 JEA is exploring new ways customers can take control of their energy use.
-More and more electric utilities around the country are offering flexible pricing programs to plan for the future and help keep utility costs affordable.
+More and more electric utilities around the country are offering flexible pricing programs to plan for the future and to help keep utility costs affordable.
 JEA's Dual Flex Pricing

 Pilot is based on when and how you use energy, and how that in turn affects the demand the community as a whole places on the overall electric system.